Hey, I'm Tim. Thanks for stopping by.

 Hello.
 I'm Tim Querengesser.
-By day I'm a communications, mobility and strategy consultant.
-I'm also a public speaker, entrepreneur and award-winning journalist, too.
+By day I consult for clients on communications, mobility and strategy.
+By night I'm also a public speaker, entrepreneur and award-winning journalist.
 I live in Edmonton, Alberta.

-My writing has recently appeared in The Walrus, CityLab, Alberta Views, The Globe and Mail, the Financial Post, Avenue, Maisonneuve, Alberta Venture and Up Here, to name a few publications.
+My writing has recently appeared in The Walrus, CityLab, Alberta Views, The Globe and Mail, the Financial Post, Avenue, Reader’s Digest, Maisonneuve, Alberta Venture and Up Here, to name a few publications.
 Here's a news story about one of my national magazine award nominations, too (the other was in 2018, for a story in Eighteen Bridges; yep, didn't win, again).
 Most people in Edmonton know me as the former editor of Metro, or the current editor of The Yards.

 One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year.
 Here are a few stories I wrote, while there, for the Globe and Mail, the Ottawa Citizen and The Yukon News.